UPDATE 4: Rough Ins & Insulation

 Rough-Ins Add Functionality from Bathroom Plumbing to Lighting

-For most remodels, changes like moving sink locations or even adding all-new rooms mean that new lighting, plumbing, and mechanical/HVAC changes are needed.
+For most remodels, changes like moving sink locations or even adding all-new rooms mean that new electrical, plumbing, and mechanical/HVAC changes are needed.
 Right after framing, we adjust and add new internal systems to a home that change or enhance the functionality of the space during the rough-in process.
 For this dormer addition to be useful, we would need to rough-in new lighting as well as add all new plumbing and heating/cooling solutions for the upper level.
 While plumbing lines, new cans, and HVAC get roughed-in, the actual fixtures are installed much later.

 Here’s a Breakdown of the Rough-Ins Needed: